Ferries Bali

 Please note that most ferry companies operating routes to and from Bali do not allow pets.
 If you're traveling with a pet, make sure to confirm the company’s policy in advance.

-Bali Ports
+Bali ports

 Bali is served by multiple ferry ports, which are well-connected to neighboring Indonesian islands: